 - 1. To school policies that clearly define legal absence, unexcused absence, and tardiness. - 2.
 To appeal a decision concerning an absence (excused or unexcused) and shall not be penalized in any way for excused absences.
 Participation in a school-approved activity shall be considered an excused absence. - 3.
-Where feasible, to make up assignments missed during any excused absence, according to the school district regulations concerning makeup assignments following an absence.
+To make up assignments missed during any excused absence.

 - 1. To take advantage of their educational opportunities by attending all classes daily and on time. - 2.
 To provide the school with a note explaining the reason for an absence. - 3.
-To request the makeup assignments from their teachers upon return to school and to complete the work within the length of time specified in the district's attendance regulations.
+To request the makeup assignments from their teachers upon return to school and to complete the work.